project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 command: ``` migrate-dialcodeRequired```
 parameters: ```--ids <comma_seperated_do_ids fetched from Step:1>```

-Refer to the following  picture for reference:
+For details, refer to the following  image:

 <img src="../images/elastic_search_tool.png">